OpenVoiceOS/skill-ovos-youtube/README.md

 # usage

-play "whatever you want" from youtube
+    play "johnny cash" from youtube
+    play "satanic black metal"

+# issues

+this is made with padatious, any adapt intent may trigger with the search term name before giving a chance to this skill

-desktop launcher skill will activate instead if you say "search youtube"
+desktop launcher skill will activate instead if you say "search youtube for X"